Appstun/NeuroInfoAPI-Docs/subathon.md

 #### Description

 Get the current active subathon data including goals and subscriber count.
-This is a public endpoint with generous rate limiting.

 #### Authentication

 **Not required** - This is a public endpoint.